Self Study

 • Recognize the new impairment model for available-for-sale debt securities under ASC 326-30

-• Recognize the approaches that are used to record revenue under the revenue standard
+• Recognize one of the two approaches that are used to record revenue under the revenue standard

 • Identify a loan covenant most directly impacted by an increase in the interest rate

-• Identify a threat that exists with certain banks
+• Recognize a threat that exists with certain banks

 • Recognize the disclosure required for a start-up company